 Our team of patent attorneys – with backgrounds in various disciplines – is dedicated to protecting innovations in nanotechnology.
 With our expert knowledge in a wide range of fields from semiconductor technology, material science and bio-nanotech through to nano-analysis, we can provide you with competent advice & support.

 Nanotechnology presents an exciting frontier for innovation in a wide range of fields.
-From nanoscale structures on chips in the IT industry and microscopic, controllable medical capsules (drug delivery) through to smart, functional coatings.
+Nanotechnology can encompass areas from nanoscale structures on chips in the IT industry and microscopic, controllable medical capsules (drug delivery) all the way through to smart, functional coatings.

 The European Patent Office has distinguished the field with an award: European Inventor Award

-The nanotechnology field is a diverse one, and therefore it is not easy to determine a clear classification for innovations and inventions.
-For that reason, statistics and keyword searches probably only reveal a very small percentage of the developments that currently exist in this market.
+Nanotechnology is a diverse field, and it is therefore not easy to determine a single clear classification for innovations and inventions.
+For that reason, statistics and keyword searches alone are likely to reveal only a small percentage of the developments that currently exist in this market.

 Published patent applications, EPO, 2010-2020 (2020 not yet completed).